Introducing the New EDM-inspired Chanel Electro Capsule Collection

-Four of the Maison’s most emblematic horological creations, now reimagined as kaleidoscopic limited editions fueled by the “authentic aesthetic culture” of electronic music.
+Four of the Maison’s most emblematic horological creations, now reimagined as kaleidoscopic limited editions fuelled by the “authentic aesthetic culture” of electronic music.

 Capsule collections are nothing new in the business of fashion, but if anyone is sufficiently equipped to translate the excitement and fleetingness of those limited releases to the world of horology, Chanel is surely top of the pops.
 This month, the house that Gabrielle built is unveiling its newest array of timepieces, inspired by the sights, sounds, and all-encompassing energy of electronic music in the 1990s.